This is about (java) producers, consumers and the cluster itself, i.e. topic partitions, replicas etc.

 b) their partition assignments.

-with just a single rolling bounce (removing RangeAssignor
+CooperativeStickyAssignor with just a single rolling bounce (removing RangeAssignor from the list)

 (see also KIP-726 to change the default)